Give today to support disadvantaged people across the UK. Donate now.

 If you are applying for a Grant or are a beneficiary of a Grant:

-• We will use personal information to assess your application for funding.
+• To assess your application for funding;

-• For administration and management purposes, including checks and audits
+• For administration and management purposes, including checks and audits;

 If you make a grant application, you will be provided with more information during the assessment process.